Fresh Strawberry Topping

 - pinch of salt

-- Hull the strawberries and slice or chop them (however big or small you want).
+- Hull 6-8 cups strawberries*.
+Slice or chop them (however big or small you want).
 Add them to a medium bowl and toss them with 1/4 cup sugar and a dash or two of salt.
 Stir together, then set aside for 30 minutes.

-- In a small saucepan, heat the strawberry jam over medium heat for abut 3 minutes, until no longer foamy.
+- In a small saucepan, heat 1/2 cup strawberry jam over medium heat until bubbly.
+Let cook and bubble for about 2 minutes.

 by The Food Charlatan